sagnik-p/sagnik-p/README.md

 - 🎓Currently pursuing B.Tech in Computer Science and Engineering
 - 🧑🏽‍💻Full Stack Developer with more focus on Backend
 - 🤝Looking to collaborate on Real-World Projects
-- 🔐Cybersecurity Enthusiast
-- 🤖Currently exploring Machine Learning
+- 🤖Currently exploring Machine Learning, specially Computer Vision, NLP and CNNs

 ## Tech Stack:
 <div id="tech-stack" align=center>